punchcafe/se-fizzbuzz/api/README.md

 ## Testing Locally

 In order to test locally you will need to configure an instance of postgres running on `port 5432`.
-Please be aware certain distrobutions can have issues when Pheonix attempts to connect.
+Please be aware certain distributions can have issues when Pheonix attempts to connect.
 To run tests with coverage, execute:

 ```
 >> $ mix test --cover